SixTones: 2020–2022: Debut, 1st, City

-2023–present: Yoshiki: Under The Sky, first five dome tour
+2023–present: Yoshiki: Under the Sky, first five dome tour

 In 2023, SixTones collaborated with Yoshiki to perform "Imitation Rain" in the documentary film Yoshiki: Under the Sky.

+On September 15, 2024, SixTones had their first signature program special.
+In "SixTONES no kyō kara producers", the members work as trainee producers in a small amusement park's 70th anniversary event in Gunma, and attempt to produce "the most delicious draft beer" assisted by Hiromi.
+A second program, called "Game of SixTONES", a game and talk show, aired the following week.
+The latter aired also as a New Year special in 2025.
+These programs were previous to their program "Golden SixTones", started in April.

 On November 15, 2024, SixTones reported on their SNS that they would be holding their first "five dome tour" in 2025, starting with Tokyo Dome on January 24, visiting Fukuoka, Osaka, Hokkaido, and ending in Aichi on April 14.
 "SixTones Live Tour 2025 'Young Old'" will consist of a total of 13 performances in the cities previously mentioned.

 On February 28, 2025, it was revealed that SixTones were awarded the MTV VMAJ "Group of the Year" award, which they will receive at the ceremony on March 19, where they will also perform live.

+On January 19, 2026, "Ichibyou", Nippon Television's cheer song during the 2026 Winter Olympics, was announced on News Zero.